UniMath/agda-unimath/src/foundation-core/whiskering-homotopies.lagda.md

   distributive-right-whisker-concat-htpy = refl-htpy
 ```

-### Associativity of whiskering and function composition
+### Whiskering preserves function composition.

+In other words, whiskering is an action of functions on homotopies.

 ```agda
 module _